peter890331/new_autoshinyhunter_gui_version/README.md

      This completes the settings, click "儲存" below to save.
      <img src= "https://github.com/peter890331/new_autoshinyhunter_gui_version/blob/figures/setting%202.png" width="500px">

-     After saving, a parameter.json will appear in the folder.
+     After saving, a parameter.json will appear in the folder,
+     so next time you don't need to reset all the settings, but still need to be aware that csrftoken and sessionid occasionally need to update.
      <img src= "https://github.com/peter890331/new_autoshinyhunter_gui_version/blob/figures/folder%20looks%20like%20after%20saving.png" width="200px">

      #### Home page